Treatment for Panic Disorder (Panic Attacks)

-You may have panic disorder if you suffer recurrent unexpected panic attacks.
-A panic attack is described as an abrupt surge of intense fear or intense discomfort that reaches a peak within minutes, in which you will experience four or more of the symptoms below.
+People who suffer from panic disorder experience recurrent and unexpected panic attacks.
+A panic attack is an abrupt surge of intense fear or discomfort, lasting for at least several minutes, characterized by four or more of the following symptoms.

-- Pounding heart, heart palpitations or accelerated heart rate.
+- Pounding heart, heart palpitations, or an accelerated heart rate

 - Chills or heat sensations